 Clay tile roofs are one of the most cost-effective roofing options and can last up to 50 years.
 Metal roofs have a longer lifespan of 40 to 70 years with guarantees ranging from 20 years to lifetime.
 When it comes to selecting a new roof, it's important to research your options in terms of roofing materials and contractors.
 Visible signs of damage include broken or missing shingles or shingles, interior roof leaks, sunken roof sections, and missing or broken shingles.

-Accuracy is critical when installing slate shingles, and an experienced roofing contractor is needed to prevent shingles from losing layers during the process.
-A metal roof can last between 40 and 70 years with guarantees ranging from 20 years to lifetime, depending on the type of metal and the design of the roof.
-Another attractive element of wood tile roofs (especially cedar) is that they provide protection against insects and rot, but to make sure that there is that protection, experts suggest conducting an annual inspection to determine if there is any damage.
-In addition, metal roofs have a lower carbon footprint than asphalt due to the significant quantities of petroleum products used in the manufacture of asphalt shingles.
+If you notice any of these signs, it's time to replace your roof.
+When installing slate shingles, accuracy is critical and an experienced roofing contractor is needed to prevent shingles from losing layers during the process.
+Wood tile roofs provide protection against insects and rot, but it's important to conduct an annual inspection to determine if there is any damage.
+Metal roofs have a lower carbon footprint than asphalt due to the significant quantities of petroleum products used in the manufacture of asphalt shingles.

 Quality also relates to thickness; the thicker the gauge (the lower the number), the more durable the roof will be.
 It's always a good idea to have a professional roofing team install a roof, but for dedicated and capable DIYers, asphalt roofs are the easiest to install.
 There are a variety of colors and designs available to fit any home style, but selecting a new roof is more than just choosing a color.
 In conclusion, the life expectancy of a roof ultimately depends on the quality, durability and type of material chosen.